sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 In Sourcegraph 3.8, LSIF-backed code intelligence is available for beta testing by early adopters.
 The currently supported languages (ones with LSIF indexers) are [TypeScript](https://github.com/microsoft/lsif-node), [Go](https://github.com/sourcegraph/lsif-go), [Python](https://github.com/sourcegraph/lsif-py), and [C/C++](https://github.com/sourcegraph/lsif-cpp).
 Check out the documentation for [details on how to try it out on your code](https://docs.sourcegraph.com/user/code_intelligence/lsif).

-## Search result tabs for improved resuslt type discoverability
+## Search result tabs for improved result type discoverability

 TO DO: VIDEO